-There is no standard staging system for germ cell tumours in the brain.
-Instead, tumours are staged based on a range of factors that are classified into different risk groups.
+Doctors have no standard staging system for germ cell tumours in the brain.
+Instead, they stage tumours based on a range of factors.
+They classify the factors into different risk groups.

-For other types of germ cell tumours, there are different ways to assess the stage or extent of the cancer.
-Some of the most common ways are described below.
+For other types of germ cell tumours, how doctors assess the stage or extent of the cancer varies.
 For more information about staging, see the publications from the National Cancer Institute.

-Germ cell tumours that are not in the brain can be staged as follows:
+Doctors often describe germ cell tumours that are not in the brain in four stages:

-- Stage I – the tumour is only in 1 place in the body and has been completely removed by surgery.
+- Stage I – the tumour is only in one place in the body.
+Surgery has removed it fully.

-- Stage II – the cancer has spread to the outer covering of the organ, or to nearby lymph nodes.
+- Stage II – the cancer has spread to the organ’s outer covering, or to nearby lymph nodes.
 Surgery has removed all visible cancer, but some cancer cells remain.

-- Stage III – surgery cannot remove all the visible cancer, or the cancer has spread to the lymph nodes.
+- Stage III – surgery cannot remove all the visible cancer, or it has spread to the lymph nodes.

-- Stage IV – the cancer has spread to other parts of the body such as the lungs, liver, brain or bone.
+- Stage IV – the cancer has spread to other parts of the body.
+These can include the lungs, liver, brain or bone.